Hymen (god): In popular culture

 At least since the Italian Renaissance, Hymen was generally represented in art as a young man wearing a garland of flowers and holding a burning torch in one hand.

-Hymen appears as a character in the final scene of William Shakespeare's pastoral comedy As You Like It, where he presides over four weddings joining eight characters, including the play's protagonist and heroine Rosalind with her beloved Orlando.
+Hymen appears as a character in the final scene of William Shakespeare's pastoral comedy As You Like It in which he presides over the rites for four weddings.
+These include a dance of harmony for the eight characters entering their unions, including the play's protagonist and heroine Rosalind with her beloved Orlando.

-There is a song to Hymen in the comic opera H.M.S.
-Pinafore by W. S. Gilbert and A. Sullivan.

 Hymen (1921) is an early book of poetry by the American modernist poet H.D.
 The eponymous long poem of the collection imagines an ancient Greek women's ritual for a bride.

-Hymen is also mentioned in chapter 20 of Vanity Fair by William Makepeace Thackeray.

-Hymen is mentioned by a wedding guest in an episode of Buffy the Vampire Slayer, “Hell’s Bells” (Season 6, Episode 16).
-The guest, a demon, wishes “Hymen’s greetings” to Buffy's younger sister, Dawn, and explains Hymen is the “god of matrimony”.